yousse7f/qarari/README.md

 Perfect for important life decisions like job offers, major purchases, or any choice with multiple factors to consider.

-# 📦 Exporting PickWise for Android and iOS
+# 📦 Exporting Qarari for Android and iOS

-To export your **PickWise** app for Android and iOS, follow these steps:
+To export your **Qarari** app for Android and iOS, follow these steps:

 ## ✅ Prerequisites